Leasehold Conveyancing in Forest Row - Get a Quote from the leasehold experts approved by your lender

 • Ground rent - how much and when you need to pay, and also know whether this is subject to change

-• I've recently bought a leasehold house in Forest Row.
-Am I liable to pay service charges for periods before completion of my purchase?
+I've recently bought a leasehold house in Forest Row.
+Am I liable to pay service charges relating to a period prior to my ownership?

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

-• Forest Row Conveyancing for Leasehold Flats - A selection of Queries before Purchasing
+• Forest Row Conveyancing for Leasehold Flats - A selection of Questions you should ask Prior to buying

 Other Topics